 The Delano Joint Union High School (DJUHSD) will consolidate funds under this plan to upgrade the entire educational program for pupils of low socio-economic status and to close the achievement gap between those meeting the challenging State academic standards and those who are not meeting such standards.
 The DJUHSD will utilize funds under this grant for pupils that have not met standard on SBAC ELA and mathematics and for English Learners who have not attained English proficiency as measured by English proficiency on the ELPAC and English Learner reclassification rates.
 Our district will continue to conduct an annual needs analysis based on evaluation of data and current actions.
 All actions for federal funds will supplement and enhance local priorities.
-The DJUHSD will continue to provide homeless students with services outlined in the McKinney-Vento Act.
+The DJUHSD will continue to provide homeless students with services outlined in the McKinney-Vento Act as well as needed support services for our foster youth.
 Our goal is to ensure all students receive a high-quality education and close the achievement gap for English learners and students with disabilities.
 The DJUHSD will allocate the use of funds for direct services to students in attaining the following outcomes:

-• SBAC English standard met for 66% of all students, 26% of English Learners, and 15% of students with disabilities.

-• SBAC Mathematics standard met 37% of all students, 12% of English Learners and 5% of students with disabilities

-• Maintain 'Very High' (89.4%) status on the California Dashboard English Learner Progress indicator

-• Maintain College and Career Indicator 'High Status' for all students and close the English Learner and students with disabilities CCI achievement gap.

-• Maintain 'Low' status suspension rates for all students and all subgroups.

-• 2019 graduation rate of a 'Very High' status for all students; 'High Status' for English learners 95%; and 85% or above for students with disabilities.

-• Continue to provide pupils with appropriately credentialed and appropriately assigned teachers.
+- CAASPP English Language Arts 30 points above standard for all students, increase 10 points from standard for English learners, and increase 14 points from standards for students with disabilities. - CAASPP Mathematics increase 9 points from standard for all students and 10 to 15 points for English Learners, Hispanic, socioeconomically disadvantaged, and students with disabilities subgroups. - California Alternate Assessment Level 3 English 40% and mathematics 30% - California Science Test standard met 30% of all students, 10% of English learners, and 5% of students with disabilities. - 'High' Performance Level on status on the California Dashboard English Learner Progress indicator - Maintain College and Career Indicator 'High Status' for all students, English learners, and students with disabilities; and attain 'High" status for homeless youth to close the CCI achievement gap. - 'Low' status suspension rates for all students and all subgroups. - 2021 graduation rate of a 'Very High' status for all students; 'High Status' for English learners 95%; and 85% or above for students with disabilities. - Continue to provide pupils with appropriately credentialed and appropriately assigned teachers.
 APPROVED BY CDE